About Me & This Site

 You must be really, really bored to want to sit here and learn about the history of this site.
 But, if I have your attention, I might as well try and make this story interesting!

-Upbeat and Downstairs launched on September 21, 1996, back before there were color TVs and the internet was small and rather nerd-like.
+Upbeat and Downstairs launched on September 21, 1996, back before there were mobile apps and the internet was small and rather nerd-like.
 I had joined a start-up internet community called GeoCities and published the very first version of this site as a collection of funny links and stupid e-mail forwards.
 (As a matter of fact, the very first URL of this site was http://www.geocities.com/CapitolHill/2686/.)
 A couple of years later, I started posting random musings and thoughts to what would eventually become termed a blog.
 Believe it or not, an archived version of my old site still exists!

 Come to think of it, I have no idea where the term ‘Upbeat and Downstairs’ originated, except that it sounded cool and allowed me to make some pretty funky header graphics.